aychen5/anniechen/posts/tips-for-fb-conjoints.markdown

  - [Qualtrics' Product Experience package](https://www.qualtrics.com/marketplace/conjoint-package-analysis/): _"I'm rolling in the big bucks"_

-   + Full disclosure: I have no experience using this service.
+   + Full disclosure -- I have no experience using this service.
 This is Qualtrics' built-in product for conjoints; it is the expertly-design, albeit, pricey option.
 If your institution has the money to spare and you're looking to an easy-to-use tool, then this could be the way to go.

+<br></br>

  - [Anton Strezhnev's Conjoint Survey Design Tool](https://github.com/astrezhnev/conjointsdt): _"Let's not break the bank (server-side method)"_